theEncyclopedia/fundamentals-web-development/GitGuide/README.md

 A Perfect commit is a well-messaged commit that contains the right changes.

 - Seperate your commits into correct packets
+  In 1 issue there might be many changes.
+After issue is solved reviewing a big PR is a difficult and requires a lot of time.
+So dividing each changes into seperated commits will help reviewers to review your PR fast and efficient.
+- Comment your commit perfectly.

 ### Creating commits

 1.First up see what files have changed.

 ```
+// Shows what branch is being used and lists of changes.
 git status

+// Shows exactly what is changed on that file.
+git diff [file_name]
 ```

 2. Select your changes into staged change.